 “I don’t know how to get coverage”

-You get flood coverage through the National Flood Insurance Program (NFIP) and also a few private insurers.
+You can get flood coverage through the National Flood Insurance Program (NFIP) and also a few private insurers.

 “I can’t afford it”

 Premiums will be higher if you live in a coastal community — no doubt about it.
 Yet the average federal flood insurance premium is somewhere around $878 annually, says the NFIP.
 That’s for a policy covering damage up to $250,000.

 Shopping around is key to getting a good flood insurance quote.
 You want to check with both the NFIP and private insurers.

 Now, what will protect you in the event of flooding is an auto insurance policy with comprehensive coverage, according to the Insurance Information Institute.
 But because comprehensive coverage is not mandatory, not everyone has it.